-When a sportsperson has a big match or game to win, they get prepared and not just physically but mentally too.
+When a sportsperson has a big match or game to win, they get prepared — not just physically, but mentally too.

-One of the ways you can prepare for anything, including an interview is to use positive affirmations.
+One of the ways you can prepare to win in any situation, including in an interview, is to use positive affirmations.

 Positive affirmations are specific statements that you repetitively say to yourself to help you focus, and banish negative thoughts in the process.
 Positive affirmations are spoken in the present tense, for example, “I am successful” not “I will be successful” because that suggests that you’re not currently successful.